Contact us to see

 How It Works?

-In your first couple of sessions your psychologist will ask you questions to enable them to understand why your symptoms have developed and what approach will bring you the quickest and most enduring relief.
+In your first couple of sessions your Therapist will ask you questions to enable them to understand why your symptoms have developed and what approach will bring you the quickest and most enduring relief.

 Treatment will then typically consist of two phases, each tailored to your specific needs.
 The first will focus on bringing you relief from your symptoms so that you are able to function better on a day to day basis.
 This may involve learning a set of techniques both practical and psychological that you will need to practice outside of sessions to increase thoughts and behaviours that will counteract feelings of depression.